glacials/splits-io/README.md

 ##### Example response
 When successful this endpoint doesn't return a body, just headers.
 You should get a 201 back and the `Location` field of the headers should hold the location of the new run according to this API (`splits.io/api/v2/:id`).
+(An unparsable run will return a `400`.)

 To get a user-accessible URL (`splits.io/:alphanumeric_id`) you can use the `Location` field to do a [`GET splits.io/api/v2/:id`][5] and inspect `run.path` from the response body.
 Alternatively, if you don't want to